Christian1429/visitvarmland/FE/README.md

 # ------ Form Handling ------
     Form wraps the application and declare all components, making it easy to move components around and style them individually.
-    Use the Next and Back buttons to navigate between steps.
-The Send button submits the form data to handleSubmit.js
+    Use the Next button to navigate.
+The submit button sends the form data to handleSubmit.js

 # ------ API ------
     GetFrom.js: Fetches initial data. // local dummy data, create your own data.